19hours/sg-statutes/Acts/Films Act.md

 ### Powers of Committee of Appeal

-26\.—(1) The Committee of Appeal is empowered to make such order as it thinks fit in regard to —
+26\.—(1) On receipt of an appeal under section 24, the Committee of Appeal may make an order —

-(a) the approval for exhibition of any film which is the subject of appeal;
+(a) dismissing the appeal and confirming the decision of the Board; or

+(b) reversing or varying the decision of the Board,
-(b) the excision or retention of any part of any such film; and

-(c) the classification of any film.
+including making such order as it thinks fit in regard to the approval for exhibition of any film which is the subject of appeal, the excision or retention of any part of any such film, and the classification of any film.

+[13/2009 wef 26/05/2009]

 (2) If the Committee of Appeal on dismissing an appeal is of the opinion that the appeal was frivolous or vexatious, the Committee of Appeal may require the payment of a further fee not exceeding $250 in addition to the prescribed fee and if any sum has been deposited under section 24(3) may order the forfeiture of that sum or any part thereof in satisfaction or part satisfaction of the further fee.